If you have any questions, contact the Work Experience Team.

 Each of these workplaces involve working with an increased number of potential hazards and are often the most dangerous types of placement.
 These types of placement will take longer to approve initially and will require you to follow the specific training you received from your course team (e.g. Biosciences and Chemistry courses include the Professional and Scientific Practice module).

 Keep up-to-date with your Placement Provider’s policies and procedures, including your responsibilities, in relation to COVID-19.
-The University has published Coronavirus FAQs for students on sandwich and short placements too, so make sure you keep up-to-date with both, particularly when new measures are introduced by local or national governments, as these might need you to take different and immediate actions.
+This is particularly if new measures are introduced by local or national governments, as these might need you to take different and immediate actions.